-Clinical audit at UHBristol is supported by divisional Clinical Audit Facilitators, co-ordinated by the Clinical Audit Central Office.
-Before undertaking a clinical audit project, you must discuss your proposed project with a member of the Clinical Audit Team and complete the clinical audit project proposal paperwork (available on the clinical audit website - website and contact details are listed at the end of this guide).
+Clinical audit at UHBristol is supported by Divisional Clinical Audit Facilitators, centrally located within Trust Headquarters.
+Before undertaking a clinical audit project, you should discuss your proposed project with the relevant Facilitator and complete the clinical audit project proposal paperwork (available on the clinical audit website - website and contact details are listed at the end of this guide).